mpietrowiak/push-notifications/README.md

 Chrome for iOS is also not supported as it doesn't support service workers for now.

+You must use HTTPS for service workers to work, unless you are developing on localhost.

 ## Prerequisites

 1. Run `./node_modules/web-push/src/cli.js generate-vapid-keys` to generate a VAPID key pair.